frc5417/FRCScoutingApp/README.md

 # FRCScoutingApp
-An Android app (written in kotlin) to help make scouting easier for all teams!
+An Android app (written in Kotlin) to help make scouting easier for all teams!

 ## Configurable
 This app is completely configurable for your team.
 Simply head to the getData() function in [app/src/main/java/com/team5417/frcscouting/ScoutingActivity.kt](https://github.com/frc5417/FRCScoutingApp/blob/main/app/src/main/java/com/team5417/frcscouting/ScoutingActivity.kt).